-Can a trespasser sue a property owner if the trespasser becomes injured while on the property?
+Can a trespasser have a valid personal injury case against a property owner based on an unsafe property condition?
 Believe it or not, the answer can be "yes" in some situations.
 There are certain aspects of the law that tend to illicit a shake of the head, and this rule may be one of those.
-The purpose of this article is not to come to a conclusion as to the merits of the law, but to explain the legal rules -- including some of their nuances -- regarding liability to trespassers, the exceptions for discovered trespassers, and the exceptions for willful and wanton conduct.
+The purpose of this article is not to weigh the merits of the law, but to explain the legal landscape regarding premises liability rules when it comes to trespassers, and certain exceptions.

-The answer is no. As a general principle, property owners are not liable for the injuries of trespassers.
+As a general principle, property owners are not liable for injuries suffered by trespassers.
 There are, as we will see, exceptions to this rule.
-But in any lawsuit by a trespasser against a property owner, the court will essentially say, “Mr. Trespasser, property owners are not usually liable for injuries to trespassers, prove why your case is different."
+But in any personal injury lawsuit by a trespasser against a property owner, the court will essentially say, "Property owners are not usually liable for injuries to trespassers, so prove why your case is different."

-When people trespass with some regularity, property owners may begin to expect continued trespassing.
-In such a situation, the rationale of the general rule is destroyed.
+When people trespass on certain land with some regularity, property owners may begin to expect continued trespassing.
+In such a situation, the rationale of the general rule is gone.
 Now, the property owner can anticipate that dangerous conditions could pose safety hazards to people on the property.

-Thus, many states require property owners to warn discovered trespassers of dangerous conditions.
-For example, if a property owner shoots guns on the property and discovers that people use the property as a shortcut to a state park, the property owner may need to post signs indicating that trespassing on the land could be dangerous.
+So, many states require property owners to warn discovered trespassers of dangerous conditions.
+For example, if a property owner regularly hunts for deer on her property and discovers that people use the property as a shortcut to a state park, the property owner may need to curtail her activity and/or post signs indicating that trespassing on the land could be dangerous.

 So, if you post signs that warn of danger, can you conduct target practice with automatic weapons and engage in skeet shooting to your heart's content?
 The answer is usually no. In most states, property owners must refrain from engaging in willful and wanton conduct that causes injuries to trespassers.

 For example, imagine a man owns a house where he stores extra belongings.
 Nobody lives in the house; it is only used for storage.
-A series of thefts occur at the old house because it is apparent that nobody lives there.
-To prevent the thefts, the man places a spring gun in the home.
-The next time the thieves break in, they trip a wire attached to the trigger of a gun and are shot.
+A series of thefts occur at the old house because it's apparent that nobody lives there.
+To prevent future thefts, the man places a spring gun in the home.
+The next time the thieves break in, they trip a wire attached to the trigger of a shotgun and are shot.